parneet524/MODULE_01_ISD_NEW/README.md

 - Private attributes (`__client_number`, `__first_name`, `__last_name`, and `__email_address`) are used to protect client data.
 - Input validation ensures client numbers are integers, names are not blank, and email addresses are in valid format.
 - Access to data is controlled through property methods, demonstrating encapsulation and maintaining data accuracy.

+## Polymorphism

+Polymorphism was achieved through the use of inheritance and method overriding in the BankAccount subclasses.

+The abstract class `BankAccount` defines the abstract method `get_service_charges()`, which enforces that all subclasses — `ChequingAccount`, `SavingsAccount`, and `InvestmentAccount` — must provide their own unique implementation of this method.
+Each subclass overrides `get_service_charges()` with logic specific to its account type:

+- **ChequingAccount** calculates overdraft fees when the balance falls below the overdraft limit.
+- **SavingsAccount** applies a premium service charge when the balance drops below the minimum balance.
+- **InvestmentAccount** adds a management fee to the base charge unless the account is more than ten years old.

+This allows the program to treat all su